55 Last Minute Herbal DIY Gifts

 DIY gifts are gifts from the heart.
 They are extravagant.
 They are full of meaning.
 They are an expression not just of thoughtfulness, but also of the giver’s personality and creativity.
 And they aren’t “cheap”, but they can be frugal, more so if the herbs came from your garden.
-These 55 last minute DiY gifts can be made in large quantities in an afternoon, ready for the unexpected guest, the hostess gift, or neighbor gift or just because you want to bless a friend or family member.
+These 55 last minute DIY gifts can be made in large quantities in an afternoon, ready for the unexpected guest, the hostess gift, or neighbour gift or just because you want to bless a friend or family member.

 Herbal DIY gifts go a little deeper because they offer the gift of health and wellbeing plus good taste, affecting the whole body, mind, and emotions.
 If you are looking for a few last minute gifts let me save you the icy streets, the traffic jams, the waiting for a parking spot, the pushing through crowds of shoppers, the waiting in lineups to pay, or waiting for the parcel to arrive.
 Instead, open your herb cupboard and make these homemade herbal gifts this afternoon.
 You can thank me later.

-Herbal tea for easy diy gifts
+Herbal tea for easy DIY gifts

 Or try one of these premeasured herbal tea blends.